(A pdf version of this policy is available for download here)

 a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.

-c The Proper Officer shall provide a copy of the Council’s standing orders to a councillor as soon as possible after he has delivered his acceptance of office form.
+c The Proper Officer shall provide a copy of the Council’s standing orders to a councillor as soon as possible after they have delivered their acceptance of office form.

-d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+d The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.